kristinemlarson/gnssrefl/docs/pages/file_structure.md

 ## Additional files

 - EGM96geoidDATA.mat is stored in REFL_CODE/Files
-- station_pos.db is stored in REFL_CODE/Files
+- station_pos.db is stored in REFL_CODE/Files.
+This is a compilation of station coordinates from Nevada Reno.
-- gpt_1wA.pickle is stored in REFL_CODE/input
+- gpt_1wA.pickle is stored in REFL_CODE/input.
+This file is used in the refraction correction.

-We will be moving these to a single place after our short course!

 ## Some comments about signals